 For our purposes, we focused on Chicago, evaluating early-stage funds and organizations that were mainly focused on impact investments as opposed to groups like ours that consider and evaluate them alongside non-impact companies.
 With the help of Venngage we started visualizing this data, which is the first step in understanding the people and market behind impact investing.

 This article is our first step in a larger series focused on providing insights into the impact investing space.
-If you know of impact-focused funds in the Midwest and beyond, share them in our comments section so we can continue our research
+If you know of impact-focused funds in the Midwest and beyond, share them in our comments section so we can continue our research.Get more articles like this when you subscribe to our newsletter.

 About Hyde Park Angels

-Hyde Park Angels is the largest and most active angel group in the Midwest.
-With a membership of over 100 successful entrepreneurs, executives, and venture capitalists, the organization prides itself on providing critical strategic expertise to entrepreneurs and the entrepreneurial community.
-By leveraging the members’ deep and broad knowledge of multiple industries and financial capital, Hyde Park Angels has driven multiple exits and invested millions of dollars in over 40 portfolio companies that have created over 850 jobs in the Midwest since 2006.
+Hyde Park Angels is transforming early-stage investing by taking a people first approach.
+The organization is the largest and most active angel group in the Midwest.
+With a membership of over 100 successful entrepreneurs, executives, and venture capitalists, the group provides critical strategic expertise to entrepreneurs and the entrepreneurial community.
+Nearly 40% of our members have founded a company, 88% are CEO’s, top executives or corporate board members, and 100% invest in startups.
+By leveraging the members’ deep and broad knowledge of multiple industries and financial capital, Hyde Park Angels has driven multiple exits and invested millions of dollars in over 40 portfolio companies that have created over hundreds of jobs in the Midwest since 2006.

 About Impact Engine